matyokubov/uzEn_pkg/README.md

 # UZ-EN Dictionary

-UZ-EN Dictionary is a Python library for translate words (uz-en; en-uz).
+UZ-EN Dictionary is a Python library to translate words (uz-en; en-uz).

 ## Installation